SCOREC/EnGPar/README.md

 # SCOREC EnGPar #

-EnGPar is a set of C/C++ libraries for partitioning relational data structures using a parallel graph structure to represent the data.
+EnGPar, N-Graph Partitioning, is a set of C/C++ libraries for partitioning relational data structures using a parallel graph structure to represent the data.

 ### Repository Layout ###